-As a Trust and Teaching School Hub, we are committed to working in partnership with all members of the education community.
+As an Appropriate Body Service, L.E.A.D.
+Teaching School Hub is committed to working in partnership with all members of the education community.
 We place great value on the role that leaders, teachers and support staff play in promoting both high quality learning and essentially the welfare of pupils.
 Equally, we place great value in the partnerships which are formed with a number of educational bodies such as initial teacher training providers, other Teaching School Hubs, the Local Authority, CEO and MAT leaders, Curriculum Hubs and the Diocese.
 These partnerships are wide reaching and essential in the success and delivery of services from L.E.A.D.
 Teaching School Hub.